 - Commissions or work for hire

 - Being a teaching or resident artist

 - Collaborating with local businesses to expand where you sell art

 One big question to ask yourself is: Are you already generating the income you need annually as an artist to sustain your lifestyle?

-Motivation: It takes lots of time and creativity to continue to move forward your brand and creative identity.
-You need to be comfortable expanding your skills and know how and when to hustle.
+Motivation: It takes lots of time and creativity to continue to move forward with your brand and creative identity.
+You need to be comfortable expanding your skills and know-how and when to hustle.
 Expect to spend more time and work in the studio for less income the first few years.
 Expect to work longer hours to launch your career or working more days out of the week when things get busy.
-While balancing the demands of your creative job, you also need to find self motivation and direction which can be difficult when you reach a period creative blocks or lack inspiration.
+While balancing the demands of your creative job, you also need to find self-motivation and direction which can be difficult when you reach a period of creative blocks or lack inspiration.

 Understand that you will be your own boss and as cool as that sounds, you are also your own: PR person, administrative assistant, lawyer, marketer, producer, motivator, human resources, financial manager, grant-writer and negotiator.

 Planning this Transition: If you already don’t have safety nets, financial projections, and the sustainability to make an easy transition from the day job to being a full-time artist, then head back to the drawing board.
 A good planner and self-employed artist will already be generating the income, have the company systems set up, and can easily make this transition.
 Spend time planning before executing this transition, you should have systems already set up for the following business management and finance topics: